The Yale Posture Photos: Bill Hinnant

 Years later Cadmus explained, “After we’d been working most of the day, we’d go out late afternoons and take photographs when the light was best.
 They were just playthings.
 We would hand out these little photographs when we went to dinner parties, like playing cards.”

-The dynamic was complicated: Cadmus and Jared were lovers – a relationship that continued during the marriage.
+The dynamic was complicated: Paul and Jared were lovers – a relationship that continued during Jared and Margaret’s marriage.
 All three lived and worked in a townhouse at 5 St. Lukes Place in Greenwich Village.

 A 2015 New York Times review of a PaJaMa exhibition noted that their photos “breathed eroticism.”
 While some of the hundreds of photos are masterpieces of magical realism, others appear to be figure studies for their painting.
 And then there are simple snapshots of nude men frolicking on the beach, enjoying the sun and surf.